geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The ships above that skimm'd the sparkling tide
 The unwonted sight with sudden fear descried,
 Yet the soft beams and twinkling rays admire,
-And deem the bosom of the deep on fire :
+And deem the bosom of the deep on fire: